9 Benefits Of Traveling That Will Help Your Career

 Moving to another country is already enough to display these characteristics.
 You’ll display a willingness to embrace the unknown head-on and to jump straight in.
 If an employer sees that you’ve worked in America, or Australia, for example, it displays a lot about your character.

-Don’t undervalue how much of an impact these moves can make.
+Don’t undervalue how much of an impact these travel moves can make.

 3. It gives you experience in new countries

-Like the point above, seeing another country on your CV speaks volumes to employers.
+Like the point above, seeing another country on your CV speaks volumes to employers and is a huge benefit of travelling.

 Your CV will display the fact you’ve worked in different countries and in such a connected world, that’s a huge bonus.
 Larger corporations have hundreds of offices around the world, with opportunities arising everywhere.
-By displaying a willingness to move abroad, you’ve already shown you could handle such an opportunity if one ever popped up again.
+By displaying a willingness to move abroad and travel, you’ve already shown you could handle such an opportunity if one ever popped up again.

 Yet as we all know, every country is so different, from its people to its culture.
 Your experiences will vary everywhere you go.
-Getting this mix of experiences and perspectives helps shape your own approach, based on what you’ve learnt.
-You’ll be bringing so much more to any table, so it’s important to take it all in when you are working abroad.
+Getting this mix of experiences and perspectives through travel helps shape your own approach, based on what you’ve learnt.
+You’ll be bringing so much more to any table, so it’s important to take it all in when you are working abroad or travelling.

 4. It helps make your CV stand out